 Cocoa mulch is one of the best mulches for renewing soil nutrition and adding nitrogen, phosphate and potash.
 It's great for garden beds and veggie patches, holding in soil moisture and limiting weed growth.
 The key to mulching with cocoa pods is to keep them relatively dry since perpetually wet cocoa shells can develop mold.
 Dog owners may want to pick a different kind of mulch if there is any chance that the dog will eat the good-smelling shells.
 Two compounds found in cocoa shell mulch, caffeine and theobromine, can prove toxic to canines.

 What can you do with the daily paper when you finish reading it?
 You can use it for mulch, and it may be the cheapest vegetable garden mulch around.
 However, many find that it is not a very attractive look in the landscape.
 An additional problem is that newspaper mulch can blow away when it's first laid down.
 Over time, this problem goes away since the paper mats down into a solid layer of paper product.

 If your main concern is weed control, just layer the newspaper in sheets.
 The thicker the layer, the better the weed protection.
+But if the layer is too thick, water may be unable to reach the roots of plants.
 You can also use it as an underlayer for more attractive mulch.

 Using Stones/Pebbles for Mulch